peytoncordero/DRI25/data-literacies.md

 "Raw" data is yet to be processed, meaning it has yet to be manipulated by a human or computer.
 Received or collected data could be in any number of formats, locations, etc..
 It could be in any of the forms listed in the previous section.

 But "raw" data is a relative term, inasmuch as when one person finishes processing data and presents it as a finished product, another person may take that product and work on it further, and for them that data is "raw" data.
-For example, I may consider the [General Social Survey](http://gss.norc.org/) data to be "raw" as it will require me to filter out missing entries and collapse variables or fields before I can run my analysis.
+For example, We may consider the [General Social Survey](http://gss.norc.org/) data to be "raw" as it will require us to filter out missing entries and collapse variables or fields before we can run our analysis.
 A researcher who participated in the creation of this survey may not consider the version on the site as "raw" because the "raw" version is the physical paper copies of the file.
 As you can see, this consideration of what is "raw" is non-definitive and is dependent on the project you are working on and the narrative you want to tell with the results.

 If you are interested in further exploration and discussion of the ethics of "raw" data, please consider reading [Drucker's article](http://www.digitalhumanities.org/dhq/vol/5/1/000091/000091.html) which has made useful distinctions between "data" (understood as given) and "capta" (taken or "captured") that also troubles the distinction between "raw" and "processed" data.